2 Peter Devotional Commentary

 2 Peter 1:11

-Our privileges and position in Christ are beyond our comprehension and we have been given all that we need for life and godliness as a free gift of grace - and it is ALL by faith in Him.
+Our privileges and position in Christ are beyond our comprehension and we have been given all that we need for life and godliness as a free gift of grace; and it is all by faith in Him.
 Instead of facing God's justified wrath and eternal indignation, grace and peace has been multiplied to us, by faith in Christ Jesus our Saviour, and in Him we have been forgiven of our many sins and reckoned by our Heavenly Father as righteous.

 read more...